merely-useful/py-rse/index.md

 This is called \gref{filtering}{filter},\index{filter (in Unix shell)}
 and we usually do it in the shell with the command `grep`\index{grep}\index{Unix commands!grep}
 that we briefly met in Section \@ref(bash-advanced-script).
-Its name is an acronym of "global regular expression print", which was a common sequence of operations in early Unix text editors.
+Its name is an acronym of "global regular expression print," which was a common sequence of operations in early Unix text editors.

 To show how `grep` works,